The Frizzled Leek

 Instructions

-• On a parchment-lined baking tray place, acorn squash cut side down.
+• On a parchment-lined baking tray, place acorn squash cut side up.
 Bake for 30-45 minutes (depending on the size of the squash).
 The visual appearance of the flesh should be brown and caramelized.

 • In the same pan, add Italian sausage and garlic and cook until browned.
 This should take 5-7 minutes.

 • Spoon the Italian sausage and apple mixture into 4 acorn squash halves.
-Enjoy!
+Place stuffed squash back in the oven for 5 minutes or until hot.

 Notes